2024–25 Stormers season

 The 2024–25 season is the Stormers's fourth season in the United Rugby Championship and twenty-ninth season of professional rugby.
 Along with competing in the URC and its South African Shield competition, the club also participated in the 2024-25 European Rugby Champions Cup.

+The Stormers drew an average home attendance of 25,153 in the 2024-25 URC season.

 Senior squad

 The Stormers squad for the 2024–25 United Rugby Championship is.